A Burn the Fat Blog Archives Classic. Originally published May 13th, 2009. Updated for 2022.

 My style?
 GOLD’S GYM!
 Why?
 Because it’s the original body-builder’s gym…

 My last trip: I chose my hotel based on: Kitchen, proximity to supermarket, proximity to Gold’s Gym.
 The gym was a 5 minute drive from the hotel – so close it was even walkable.
-It took just minutes to scope this out on the internet, and a quick phone call to confirm details.
+It took only minutes to scope this out on the internet, and a quick phone call to confirm details.

 Of course, I can’t always find a Gold’s, but if not, all I do is look for a gym with a complete free weight area, so my training is always business as usual.

-6. Make every problem a non-recurring event
+9. Make every travel fitness problem a non-recurring event

 Even well laid plans can have a wrench thrown in the works due to unexpected events, ranging from flight delays to seminars or meetings running late.
 Don’t beat yourself up – it’s not your fault if that happens… once.
 If it happens twice… then you can look in the mirror at who is to blame for the recurring problem.